stefs/bittorrent-analyzer/btda/README.md

 * No support for the Tracker exchange extension (BEP 28)
 * No support for the BitTorrent Local Tracker Discovery Protocol (BEP 22)
 * No analysis of peer upload behaviour
+* Only one tracker server per torrent is supported

 ## Installation
 ### Requirements